NavjotDS/BigQuery-vs-MySQL/README.md

 ### Google BigQuery

-Google BigQuery is a serverless, cloud-based data warehouse known for its scalability and high-speed processing capabilities.
+Google Cloud Platform (GCP) is a top cloud computing platform that gives businesses access to an extensive range of cloud services that enable them to efficiently develop, implement, and grow applications.
+At the heart of GCP's data analytics capabilities is BigQuery, a fully managed, serverless, cloud-based data warehouse known for its scalability and high-speed processing capabilities.
 It operates with SQL-based queries, offers built-in machine learning features, and facilitates cross-cloud analytics.

 ### MySQL

 MySQL is an open-source relational database management system recognized for its reliability, cost-effectiveness, and flexibility in cloud deployment.
 It is widely used in diverse web applications and offers robust performance for transactional operations and smaller datasets.
+MySQL Workbench stands as a pivotal tool, offering a user-friendly environment for the administration and design of MySQL databases.

 ## Dataset Description